dzigibro/WalletTaser/README.md

 - Persistent artefacts land under the `data/` named volume (`wallettaser.db`, generated reports, archives, and vendor tags).

+When hosting on a remote server, update the dashboard's "API Base URL" field to use the public hostname (e.g. `http://your.server.ip:8000`).
+Cross-origin requests are enabled server-side so the dashboard can talk to the API from a different port.

 Uploads are restricted to Excel/CSV files (`.xls`, `.xlsx`, `.csv`).
 Filenames are sanitized and rewritten per job to keep the storage area clean and mitigate obvious upload shenanigans.